Real Writing Year 3 - Unit 23

 Key curriculum skills

-Two fully resourced lesson plans are included for Year 3 English objectives:
+Two fully resourced lesson plans are included for the following Year 3 English objectives, which can form part of the unit or be taught discretely:

 1. Vocabulary - To explore the etymology and morphology of words